Frankkwizera/e-commerce/README.md

-# e-commerce
+# E -commerce
-Simple e-commerce webapp for a simple bussiness
+Simple e-commerce webapp for a simple bussiness for educational purpose.